jjvanzon/Circular-Language-Spec/spec/classes/static-unfinished.md

 2010-05-18

 The class defines the *characteristics* of an object.
 This is a vague way to put it, because the distinction between the data that is part of the class and the data that is part of the object is arbitrarily chosen by the programmer.
-But since the class data does not change, the
+But since the class data might not change, the

 JJ